dat3Cph/material/docs/frontend/react_4/README.md

 ---
-title: React IV
+title: React III
 layout: default
-nav_order: 13
+nav_order: 12
 has_children: true
-permalink: /frontend/react-4/
+permalink: /frontend/react-3/
 ---

-# React part II: Routing, Security, and Deployment
+# React part IV: Styling and Deployment

 Topics covered in this week are:

-- Routing
+- Styled Components
-- Security
+- Deployment with caddy and docker
-- Deployment
+'
 [Learning objectives for the week](./learningobjectives.md)

 ## Monday